98Miquelle11/Superheroes/README.md

 # Hero duel game "Superheroes"

-# Console App
 A simple command-line application based two-player game, where each player selects a hero and engages in a turn-based duel.
 The game includes attack, heal and special abilities based on hero class.
+This is my final project for [C# Course - Fast Start (Programming for Beginners)](https://eduj.pl/produkt/kurs_csharp_szybki_start_programowanie_dla_poczatkujacych)

 # Classes